School of Education & Social Sciences

 Hands-on work experience allows Education and Childhood Studies students to put theory into practice.

-We offer initial teacher training at undergraduate level through our BA Education.
+We offer initial teacher education at undergraduate level through our BA Education.
 Ranked as first in the UK by the Guardian University Guide 2020, our BA Education adopts a number of integrated placements throughout the course and is accredited by the General Teaching Council for Scotland (GTCS).

 We also, working with colleagues in the School of Computing, Engineering Physical Sciences, offer three combined science and teaching degrees which are also accredited by the GTCS as initial teacher training degrees for high school teachers in Maths, Physics and Chemistry.